zeruhur/thalassa/TheQuest.md

 2. Stop a Legendary Creature
 3. Find a Legendary Place
 4. Appease the wrath of a deity (to stop famine, diseases,earthquakes,etc)
-5. Escorting or delivering something
+5. Escort or delivering something
-6. Rescuing someone
+6. Rescue someone

 ## Why